light-splade¶

 License¶

-This project is licensed under the Apache License, Version 2.0 — see the LICENSE
+This project is licensed under the Apache License, Version 2.0 — see the LICENSE file for details.

 Copyright 2025 BizReach, Inc.